Jerez city guide: where to eat, drink, shop and taste sherry

 Jerez city guide: where to eat, drink, shop and taste sherry in Spain’s underrated foodie city

-One point on Andalucia’s ‘sherry triangle’, this sultry city has ancient bodegas for tastings, steamy Arabic baths and Moorish architecture, writes Adam Turner
+As one of the points on Andalusia’s ‘sherry triangle’, this sultry city has ancient bodegas for tastings, steamy Arabic baths, and Moorish architecture, writes Adam Turner

-Just 20km from the coast, Jerez feels like the middle child of Andalucian cities – often overlooked in favour of its more popular siblings, Seville and Cádiz.
-But that just means its streets are quieter and its sights – from ancient Moorish architecture to a lively fish market and unique tabancos (sherry bars) – are ripe for exploration.
+Just 20km from the coast, Jerez feels like the middle child of Andalusian cities – often overlooked in favour of its more popular siblings, Seville and Cadiz.
+But that just means its streets are quieter, and its sights – from ancient Moorish architecture to a lively fish market and unique tabancos (sherry bars) – are ripe for exploration.

-Full-named Jerez de la Frontera, this once spurned city is home to a passionate flamenco scene, cute higgledy-piggledy streets, freshly sizzled seafood and down-to-earth, working-class locals – making it an underrated, alternative southern Spanish break for anyone who’s ticked off the big ‘four’ mainland cities and wants something new.
+Jerez de la Frontera, to give it its full name, is now home to a passionate flamenco scene, cute higgledy-piggledy streets, freshly sizzled seafood, and down-to-earth, working-class locals – making it an underrated, alternative southern Spanish break for anyone who’s ticked off the “big four” mainland cities and wants something new.

 Things to do